Short-form content: Development trends

 The Chinese market is in a leading position in the field of e-commerce live streaming.
 Platforms such as Douyin have formed a complete live e-commerce ecosystem.
 The sales revenue of various types of live broadcast e-commerce will reach one trillion yuan, and cultural and tourism enterprises are paying more and more attention to live broadcasting, demonstrating the huge potential of live e-commerce.
 Moreover, Douyin e-commerce relies on precise recommendation algorithms to provide brands and individual merchants with a stable source of traffic, enabling small and medium-sized merchants to achieve efficient sales.
 Although e-commerce live streaming has achieved great success in China, it still faces challenges in promoting it in the international market.
 However, some platforms are actively trying, such as TikTok Shop: TikTok took the lead in promoting the live streaming sales model in the Southeast Asian market, and piloted "TikTok Shop" in the UK market, allowing brands and influencers to sell goods through live streaming.
 There is also Amazon Live: Amazon launched the live streaming shopping function, combined with the platform's strong supply chain capabilities, trying to introduce live streaming shopping into the European and American markets.

 Challenges and future development

 Although the prospects for live streaming e-commerce in China are very broad and Chinese people already consider it a part of their daily lives, there are many difficulties in promoting it globally.
 Western consumers have a low acceptance and adaptability to "live streaming shopping" and are more accustomed to the traditional e-commerce model.
 And payment methods, logistics services and after-sales systems need to be improved to match the instant transaction needs of e-commerce live streaming.
 In the future, e-commerce live streaming is expected to become more popular in the global market and become one of the core profit models of short video platforms due to the advancement of AI recommendation algorithms, the development of cross-border e-commerce and the improvement of the social media ecosystem.

+Criticism

+Short-form videos are linked to diminishing attention spans and mental health issues among young people.

+Short-form video platforms and applications

+Examples of short-form video platforms and apps: